+These consolidated financial statements include the accounts of the Company and its subsidiaries:

+Ownership

+Subsidiary percentage

+Compañia Minera Eloro Peru SAC 82%

+Minera Tupiza SRL 98%

-These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Compañia Minera Eloro Peru SAC, Minera Tupiza SRL, 2529907 Ontario Limited and 6949541 Canada Inc. The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
+2529907 Ontario Limited 100%

+6949541 Canada Inc. 100%

+The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
 Consolidated financial statements are prepared using uniform accounting policies for like transactions and other events in similar circumstances.